WECT: Sale to Gray Television

-Programming

-Syndicated programming

-Syndicated programming on WECT includes Wheel of Fortune, Jeopardy! (both of which formerly aired on WWAY until 1992), The Ellen DeGeneres Show, and Live with Kelly and Ryan.

 News operation

-On September 22, 2003, through a news share agreement, WECT began producing a nightly half-hour prime time newscast on WSFX (Fox 26 News at 10 (now Fox Wilmington News at 10)).
-This was eventually joined by an sixty-minute extension of WECT's weekday morning show on September 13, 2006, called Carolina in the Morning on Fox 26 (now Carolina in the Morning on Fox Wilmington), seen from 7 until 8 on WSFX offering an alternative to the national morning shows seen on the market's big three network-affiliated stations.
+On September 22, 2003, through a news share agreement, WECT began producing a nightly half-hour prime time newscast on WSFX (Fox 26 News at 10, now Fox Wilmington News at 10).
+This was eventually joined by a 60-minute extension of WECT's weekday morning show on September 13, 2006, called Carolina in the Morning on Fox 26 (now Carolina in the Morning on Fox Wilmington), seen from 7 to 8 on WSFX offering an alternative to the national morning shows seen on the market's big three network-affiliated stations.

 On August 31, 2008, WECT became Wilmington's first television outlet to upgrade local news production to high definition level and the broadcasts on WSFX were included in the change.
 At some point in time, WECT added a third newscast to WSFX, under the title Fox 26 News at 6:30 (later became Fox Wilmington News at 6:30).
 It only aired on weeknights and attempted to compete against the national evening newscasts seen on the big three networks.
-It would be cancelled by the end of 2013 in preparation to expand the weeknight edition of the 10 o'clock show to an hour (which occurred on January 15, 2014).
+It would be canceled by the end of 2013 in preparation to expand the weeknight edition of the 10 p.m. show to an hour (which occurred on January 15, 2014).

 After WWAY stopped producing weekend evening newscasts on August 1, 2009, WECT and WSFX became the only outlets in Wilmington to offer evening broadcasts seen seven nights a week.
 Although WWAY eventually reintroduced a local newscast airing Sunday nights at 11, WECT and WSFX remain the only channels in the market to air newscasts throughout the weekend.
 All newscasts on WSFX air from WECT's primary set but with modified duratrans indicating the Fox-branded shows.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Prior to September 26, 2012, WECT-DT2 aired a 24-hour local weather channel with the branding "WECT Plus".
 The subchannel also aired repeats of the main channel's weeknight 6 and 11 p.m. newscasts as well as local traffic and travel information.
 Occasionally, other special programming aired on WECT-DT2.
 From April 15, 2005, until the end of December 2008, WECT-DT2 carried the defunct NBC Weather Plus.
 WECT replaced the local weather channel with Bounce TV on August 18, 2014.

 Escape (now Ion Mystery) was added to a new subchannel.